caokai1073/trimap-tools/README.md

   Identifies novel peptides potentially involved in disease by integrating small-scale disease-specific data with large-scale public datasets.

 ## Citation
-If you use **trimap-tools** in your research, please cite the following paper:
+If you use **trimap-tools** in your research, please cite the following paper